ehsannas/vulkan_test_applications/command_buffer_tests/BeginAndEndCommandBuffer/README.md

     `pBeginInfo` is `VK_FALSE`, or the precise occlusion queries feature is not enabled, the `queryFlags` member of the `pInheritanceInfo` member `pBeginInfo` **must** not contain `VK_QUERY_CONTROL_PRECISE_BIT`
+- vkEndCommandBuffer
+  - `commandBuffer` must be a valid `VkCommandBuffer` in recording state.

 ## VkCommandBufferBeginInfo
 ```c++